Comparing Appdome's Fusion with App Wrapping

 Appdome’s patented Fusion technology enables mobile services to be added to mobile apps at the binary level.
 It does not require access or modification of source code.
 It saves developers significant time and effort and allows mobile SDK, API and service providers to reach more apps.
 Enterprises use Appdome to customize and add critical services to any mobile app (including home-grown or third-party apps).
-The process is as simple as uploading an Android (.apk) or iOS (.ipa) app binary, select the services you want to implement, and click “Build My App”.
+The process is as simple as uploading an Android (.apk or .aab) or iOS (.ipa) app binary, select the services you want to implement, and click “Build My App”.
 Appdome’s AI-enhanced coding engine handles the rest.

 Appdome’s microservices architecture and dynamic code generation and assembly engine gather the choices made by the user, generate the code necessary to implement the features and, in seconds, produces a new production-ready app. app binary, which includes all the new services the customer selected.
 Each Fusion contains the logic and coding needed to ensure feature sets complement each other, avoid conflicts, and optimize the performance of Fused apps.